 Article taken from "DogLife Golden Retriever", with permission.

-USDAA.com has a new article online about how to travel safely with your dog in your vehicle.
-Included is a free printable emergency card that you can fill out and keep in your car in case of an accident.
-Feel free to share or reprint as long as you credit it to USDAA.com as indicated
+AKD.org has an article online about how to travel safely with your dog in your vehicle.
+Feel free to share or reprint as long as you credit it to AKC.org as indicated